line charts for analytics

 How Retainage Works

-For most contractors, retainage is simple enough on paper, even though, by nature, it’s an exception to the rule.
-In practice, when a contractor earns revenue under an accrual method like CCM or PCM, they have the right to issue an invoice and record the amount as an account receivable (A/R) until it’s collected.
-That is, except for retainage.
+In practice, when a contractor earns revenue under an accrual method like CCM or PCM, they have the right to issue an invoice and record the amount as anĀ account receivableĀ (A/R) until itā€™s collected.

-According to revenue standards, the contractor doesn’t have a current, unconditional right to the retainage portion of an invoice.
-Therefore, it’s not treated as a receivable (A/R) amount.
-Contractors record it instead in a separate asset account.
-Once a contractor does have a right to it, after satisfactory contract completion, the contractor issues an invoice for it and moves it from the asset account to the A/R account for collection.
+Once a contractor does have a right to it, after satisfactory contract completion, the contractor issues an invoice for it and moves it from theĀ asset account to the A/R account for collection.

 However, it looks on paper, retainage has a bigger impact in reality.
 Retainage laws vary from state to state, but in some cases, owners can withhold it for over a year.
-Additionally, retention between 5-10% can actually take a 20-50% bite out of a contractor’s profit.* Given construction’s narrow profit margins, smart retainage management is at least as important as proper retainage tracking.

-4. Specialized Construction Billing
+5. Specialized Construction Billing

-Many industries operate around fixed-price, point-of-sale billing, but that’s not always the case with construction.
-Because construction production is project-based, decentralized, and long-term, contractors may use a wide range of billing styles and methods.
+Many industries operate around fixed-price, point-of-sale billing, but thatā€™s not always the case with construction.
+Because construction production is project-based, decentralized and long-term, contractors may use a wide range of billing styles and methods.
 Often, specialized software is required to track and create those billings.
-Let’s look at just a few contract types and billing formats.
+Letā€™s look at just a few contract types and billing formats.

 Fixed Price

+AĀ negotiatedĀ lump sum, on the other hand, might allow for some contingencies and unforeseen events.
 Billing a fixed-price contract often happens on a percentage-of-completion basis with retainage withheld.

 Time & Material

-Time-and-material billing bases the contract price on a per-hour labor rate plus the actual cost of materials used.
+Time-and-material billing bases the contract price on a per-hour labor rateĀ plusĀ the actual cost of materials used.
 For both the labor and materials components, the contractor may apply a standard markup.
-This builds their profit percentage into the amount and accounts for overhead costs.

-For example, an HVAC technician paid at $20 an hour might be billed at a fixed $50 per hour.
-Additionally, the equipment they install might follow a standard markup table by item or price, such as “2x” for a disposable air filter.
-If the technician spent two hours on the dispatch and additionally replaced a $20 air filter, the contractor would bill the customer $100 for labor plus $40 for materials.
+For example, an HVAC technician whoā€™s paid $20 an hour might be billed at a fixed $50 per hour.
+Additionally, the equipment they install might follow a standard markup table by item or price, such as ā€œ2xā€ for a disposable air filter.

 Unit Price

 Under a unit-price contract, the contractor bills a customer at a fixed price-per-unit rate.
-Typically, this will be useful if they aren’t able to estimate the unit production for the project with a lot of certainty.
-Unit-price billing is especially common among heavy-highway and utility construction companies.
+Typically, this will be useful if they arenā€™t able to estimate the unit production for the project with a lot of certainty.

-With unit price, risk tends to be shared between the contractor and customer since production quantities can end up higher than estimated.
-As long as they’ve estimated the unit pricing correctly, the contractor may increase their revenue in this case.
+As long as theyā€™ve estimated the unitĀ pricingĀ correctly, the contractor may increase their revenue in this case.
 Otherwise, if unit pricing is off, they stand to lose money.

 AIA Progress Billing

 One common construction billing format is known as AIA progress billing, named after the American Institute of Architects, which produces its official forms.
-As a type of progress billing, AIA billing invoices the customer based on the percentage of work completed for that billing period.
-This invoice generally consists of a signed summary sheet, followed by a schedule of values that details what’s been completed and billed to date.

-Together, these documents are considered an “application” for payment because the recipient will have a chance to review the schedule of values and either accept or dispute the billed amount.
-If they disagree, they’ll send back “redlines” so that the contractor can revise and resubmit the AIA billing application.
+Together, these documents are considered an ā€œapplicationā€ for payment because the recipient will have a chance to review the schedule of values and either accept or dispute the billed amount.

-Learn more about AIA billing »
+Learn more about AIA billing Ā»

-5. Construction Payroll
+6. Construction Payroll

 Finally, with multiple profit centers and decentralized production, plus rigorous compliance requirements, construction also sees some of the more unique and complex payrolls.
-This is most true where there’s:
+This is most true where thereā€™s:

-1. prevailing wage requirements and certified payroll reporting
+1. Prevailing wage requirements and certified payroll reporting

-2. multiple pay rates, multiple states, and multiple localities
+2. Multiple pay rates, multiple states and multiple localities

-3. other compliance reporting
+3. Other compliance reporting

 Construction payroll systems must be able to handle these complex payroll scenarios, and many contractors use specialized payroll software to manage their payroll needs.